 Over time, the infection breaks down the gum tissue that attaches to the teeth.
 This is called “attachment loss.”
 At this point, you will notice swelling, bleeding or colour changes in your gums.

 Along with “attachment loss,” gum disease causes the bone that holds your teeth in place to break down too.
-If gum disease is not treated, teeth become loose and in danger of falling out.
+If gum disease is not treated, teeth become loose and are in danger of falling out.

 The best way to deal with gum disease is not to get it in the first place.
 To protect your oral health, brush your teeth at least twice a day, floss at least once a day and see your dentist regularly for oral examinations.